Distinctions

 Vashisht College of Medicine Distinctions are co-curricular, optional programs that run longitudinally across the four-year curriculum in the areas of:

-The Lifestyle Medicine Distinction prepares students to integrate evidence-based disease prevention into clinical care through mentorship, focused coursework, and a longitudinal scholarship.
-Students will learn the fundamentals of nutrition, physical activity, sleep, stress reduction, and behavior-change advising while participating in seminars and clinical experiences.
-By completion, they will disseminate their scholarship (presentation and/or manuscript) and demonstrate readiness to lead and educate their patients and peers in evidence-based, disease prevention-focused care.
+The Disaster and Emergency Preparedness Distinction prepares students to integrate crisis management and tactical response strategies into dynamic clinical environments through mentorship, focused coursework, and longitudinal scholarship.
+Students will learn the fundamentals of mass casualty triage, disaster resource allocation, public health crisis response, and field medicine while participating in seminars and simulated clinical experiences.
+By completion, they will present their work to their peers and submit a required peer-reviewed manuscript, demonstrating readiness to lead and educate their patients and peers in resilient, rapid-response, and critical care management.

 By bringing health care to rural communities that struggle with providing residents with medical care and have lower life expectancies than urban areas, the Rural Medicine distinction offers students experience and awareness of the shortages affecting specific populations.
 Students have opportunities to make an impact and gain meaning in their practice.
 Students take electives, communicate about their experiences, and may be able to provide patient care.
 Students gain distinction by their extended service in outreach to rural communities and can provide needed health care to increase longevity.